tomzig16/TemplateBot/docs/Misc/Guidelines/Contribution.md

 If all of these points are met, your PR should be merged without any issue.
 If you are waiting for certain reviewer to review it - poke the person, or contact me.

+### Merging

+Once PR is done, approved and ready to be merged - author can merge it.

 ### Issue tracker and task board
 This project is using Github's [[Github Project usage|Project]] and [[Github Issues usage|Issues]] features.
 Please follow the link to seperate document for more information.